-The Lehigh MBA program offers a variety of concentration areas and certificate options.
+The Lehigh MBA program offers a variety of concentration areas.
 A concentration does not need to be declared at the time of application.
 In fact, many students earn an MBA without an area of concentration, which allows them to take elective coursework from a wide range of topics.

 - Corporate Entrepreneurship